 Relationship expert Esther Perel poses that we’ve shifted towards a desire for personal fulfillment and defining ourselves in our own authentic terms, which makes us less interested in conforming to tradition and compromising.
 Also, less prone to judge ourselves by the standards of our parents and more willing to defend our personal space, goals, and desires as part of an ever-evolving and unique identity.
 In a relationship, “ever-evolving” and “unique” could contradict stability and certainty.
 While people used to separate because things were bad, now they separate because things are not good enough, not fulfilling, not interesting, not stimulating, not exciting, not erotic enough.

 Which way is the better way?
-The way of “death does us apart” or the way of independence and personal fulfillment?
+The way of “till death do us part” or the way of independence and personal fulfillment?
 We praise couples in long marriages, but we know nothing of what life looks like behind closed doors.
 No one gets a medal for endurance at the end of a long-lasting, miserable relationship.

 Consider a 10, 20, 30-year cold marriage, boring sex, if any, passing each other around the house like the furniture you put there in the ’80s vs the possibility of feeling alive, vibrant, energized, and sexy!
 Staying because you don’t know what to do, is just doing time.
 Time, you can’t ever get back.